Reducing waste and reusing or repairing items can help save money and reduce your impact on the environment.

 Reduce your food waste

 4.5 million tonnes of food are wasted from UK homes every year.
-Visit our food waste webpage for tips on reducing food waste.
+Visit the Love Food Hate Waste website for tips on reducing food waste.

-Be prepared and plan ahead to avoid “single use” items.
-For example, pack a tote when heading to the shops, or a travel mug when meeting friends in a café.
-There are many alternatives available for plastic bags, coffee cups, water bottles, straws, face coverings, razors, single use batteries, paper kitchen towel, cling film, wet wipes and so much more.
+Be ready and plan ahead to avoid using things only once.
+For example, bring a reusable bag when you go shopping or a travel mug when you meet friends at a café.
+There are many other options instead of plastic bags, coffee cups, water bottles, straws, face masks, razors, single-use batteries, paper towels, cling film, wet wipes, and more.

 Reduce the amount of unsolicited post through your letterbox to help save trees.
 You can: